 Tuesday, March 24, 2009

-entry arrow12:55 PM | Archived Fiction: Cruising, Part 4
+Archived Fiction: Cruising, Part 4

-[read part 1 here, part 2 here, and part 3 here]
+part 2 here, and

-The cold sea air blasts my face as I exit the heavy doors out of the darkness and the music.
-I need a little air, I needed a little smoke, Curly Hair be damned.
+needed a little smoke, Curly Hair be damned.
 Dumaguete at night looks like a flirt.
 The street outside crawls with night traffic.
 The scooters roam in moaning whir, like ants sniffing for stray food: blue, red, black… but they all look pale gray and lifeless under the orange glow of sodium light.
 So are the cars, the jeeps, the occasional Volkswagen.
 The night sky is cool and dark, but I do not see the stars.
 I only notice the bright lights of neon springing at me with an enticing punch.
 I notice the little throng of badly-dressed young men, eyes roaming, crowding the little cigarette-and-candy stalls beside the street.
 I walk to one with an old woman in flowered prints, my legs striding cool, noticeable.

 I walk like sex.